Arodavoo/Devops_project/01.Linux-Project/README.md

 # Linux Implementation
 ## Introduction to Linux and Basic Commands
-A Linux command is a program or utility that runs on the cli.
+A Linux command is a program or utility that runs on the cli .
 Linux commands are executed by pressing Enter at the end of the line .
 You can run commands to perform various tasks , from package installation to user management and file manipulation.
 A command line generally looks like :

 `CommandName [option(s)]`